cityofaustin/Residential-Permitting/_project_steps/shed/consult.md

 ---
 title: Shed > 2.
 Consult
-seo_title: Get a Consultation for a Shed Permit in Austin
+seo_title: Get a Shed Permit consultation
-seo_description:
+seo_description: >-
+  Have questions about shed permits or applications?
+Learn how to get a free 20 minute consultation with the City of Austin and what to bring.
 step_number: 2
 project_name: shed
 ---